riyadattani/personal-blog/cmd/web/posts/my-journey-to-writing-my-blog-in-go.md

           used by Heroku when deploying my site.

 5. Don't bother following a tutorial.
 Figure out what you _want_ to build in the simplest way possible.
-I started with a hard coded blog list on the site and that aimed to replace it with non-hard coded blogs.
+I started with a hard coded blog list on the site and then aimed to replace it with non-hard coded blogs.

 In retrospect, I would have _still_ done things differently if I took another shot at creating this blog again.
 I guess that's the best (or worst) thing about software development - nothing is perfect and there is _always_ room to improve.